Costas Douzinas

-Costas Douzinas (Κώστας Δουζίνας; born 1951) is a professor of law, a founder of the Birkbeck School of Law and the Department of Law of the University of Cyprus, the founding director of the Birkbeck Institute for the Humanities at Birkbeck, University of London, the President of the Nikos Poulantzas Institute and a former politician.
+Costas Douzinas (Κώστας Δουζίνας; born 1951) is a Greek philosopher of law.
+He is a professor of law, a founder of the Birkbeck Law School (at Birkbeck, University of London) and the Department of Law of the University of Cyprus, the founding director of the Birkbeck Institute for the Humanities (at Birkbeck, University of London), the President of the Nikos Poulantzas Institute and a former politician.

 Biography

-Douzinas was educated in Athens during the Colonels dictatorship.
+Douzinas was born in Piraeus.
+He was educated in Athens during the Colonels dictatorship.
 He left Greece in 1974 and continued his studies in London, where he received a Master's and PhD from the LSE and, in Strasbourg, where he received the degree for teachers of Human Rights.
 Douzinas joined Birkbeck College in 1992 to set up its School of Law.
 He was Head of Department from 1996 to 2002.
 He was the dean of the Faculty of Arts and Humanities from 2002 to 2008.
 He was the pro-vice master at Birkbeck for international links from 2008 to 2014.
 In 2004, Douzinas set up the Birkbeck Institute for the Humanities and became its director in 2008.
 Douzinas was a member of the group that established the Department of Law at the University of Cyprus and is a member of its international advisory committee.

 Douzinas has been a visiting professor at many universities, including the University of Athens, Paris, Thessaloniki and Prague.
 In 1997 he was awarded a Jean Monnet fellowship by the European University Institute, Florence.
 In 1998 he was a visiting fellow at Princeton University and at the Cardozo School of Law.
 Douzinas has been a Fellow at Griffith University, Brisbane and at the Universities of Beijing, Nanjing and Pretoria.
 He became a Visiting Professor of the Institute for Social Justice, Sydney, in 2014, and of the School of Politics, PUC-Rio de Janeiro in 2011.
 Douzinas has received many awards for this academic work.

 Douzinas is well known for his work in human rights, aesthetics, critical jurisprudence, postmodern legal theory and political philosophy.
-He was deeply involved in the British Critical Legal Studies Movement from the outset and was part of the team which set up the Birkbeck School of Law.
+He was deeply involved in the British Critical Legal Studies Movement from the outset and was part of the team which set up the Birkbeck Law School.
 He was involved in setting up Law and Critique: The International Journal of Critical Legal Thought and has been its managing editor since 2000.
 Douzinas established and is the managing editor of Birkbeck Law Press.
 He received the lifelong achievement award by the Association of Law, Culture and the Humanities in 2014.

 Douzinas contributes articles and columns to newspapers and websites around Europe, including the Guardian and open democracy.
 He writes the fortnightly column Political and Philosophical Current in Efimerida Syntakton.
 His many books have been translated in twelve languages.

 In 2015, Douzinas was elected member of Hellenic Parliament for SYRIZA, the Coalition of the Radical Left and President of the Permanent Committee of National Defence and Foreign Affairs.
 In 2018, he was elected President of the Nikos Poulantzas Institute.